nishamghimire5/airflow-file-compression/README.md

 ### 1. Configure Email Settings

-Edit the DAG files to set your email address:
+Edit the DAG file to set your email address:

 ```python
 EMAIL_RECIPIENT = "your_email@example.com"  # Replace with your email